Little Italy, Wilmington, Delaware

 Little Italy is a neighborhood on the west side of Wilmington, Delaware.

 Little Italy is bounded roughly by 4th Street to the south, Union Street to the west, Clayton Street to the east, and Pennsylvania Avenue to the north.
-Like other neighborhoods with the "Little Italy" designation, Little Italy in Wilmington has a large Italian-American population.
-There are several Italian-American owned and operated businesses, including restaurants, law firms, and photographers, located in Little Italy.
+Like other neighborhoods with the "Little Italy" designation, Little Italy has a large Italian-American population.
+There are several Italian-American owned and operated businesses, including restaurants, law firms, and photographers located in Little Italy.

-One of the central features of Little Italy is St. Anthony's of Padua Roman Catholic Church, which also includes a grade school and the Padua Academy, located outside of Little Italy but nearby on Wilmington's west side.
+One of the central features of Little Italy is St. Anthony of Padua Roman Catholic Church, which also includes a grade school and the Padua Academy, located outside of Little Italy but nearby on Wilmington's west side.
 St. Anthony's also hosts the Italian Festival, a week-long festival which takes place annually in June and celebrates Italian culture through food, music, a midway with rides and games, and games of chance generally found next to the church building.